Sosates: Dating

 Sosates is known from a single line in the Excerpta Latina Barbari, an 8th-century AD Latin translation of a lost Greek chronograph of the 6th century.
 It is preserved in a single manuscript also of the 8th century.
 It reads, "At this same time Sosates, the Jewish Homer, flourished in Alexandria" (Hisdem temporibus Sosates cognoscebatur ille Ebraicus Omirus in Alexandria).
 It is one of five literary historical notices placed within a list of pharaohs that is correlated with a list of Jewish high priests.
-The correlation, however, is erroneous, the dates of the pharoahs not lining up with those of the priests.
+The correlation, however, is erroneous, the dates of the pharaohs not lining up with those of the priests.
 Sosates thus lived either during the time of the high priests Simon Thassi (142–135 BC) and John Hyrcanus (135–104) or during the reign of the Pharaoh Ptolemy XII (80–51).
 Shaye Cohen leans towards the former.
 Richard Burgess, on the other hand, argues that the literary notices were originally added to the list of pharaohs and places Sosates in the reign of Ptolemy XII.